Batgirl directors 'shocked' by axing of $124m film

 Batgirl appears to have fallen victim to a change in corporate strategy after a merger between Warner Bros and Discovery.

-The decision, which was driven partially by a need to bypass pandemic-hit cinemas in 2021, was not popular among creatives and appears to have been rolled back after the tie-up with Discovery.
+The decision, which was driven partially by a need to bypass pandemic-hit cinemas last year, was not popular among creatives and appears to have been rolled back after the tie-up with Discovery.

-Trade title Variety quoted industry insiders saying Batgirl had fallen between two stools - not big and glitzy enough for a theatrical release, with its expensive marketing requirements, but too big to make economic sense in the belt-tightening streaming landscape.
+Trade title Variety quoted industry insiders as saying Batgirl was not big and glitzy enough for a theatrical release, but too big to make economic sense in the belt-tightening streaming landscape.

 Variety said the US$90 million hole this would leave in the studio's balance sheet would probably be dealt with via a tax write-down - a process where companies reduce their exposure to tax by subtracting losses from their profits.